dribnet/purvs/README.md

 ## PS4 MDDN 342 2018
+29/10/2018

+I have made the zoom for 7 begin to make the tree look like it is 'decaying'.
+I have also staggard the adition of presents so that they add in the 'lead up' to christmas.
+I think the things I will add after this point, is the skeleton on the tree (on zoom 8), and I will also add a calendar.
+If I have time I will add a background other than white.

 24/10/2018

 I have added some presents, I will probably make more details on them in the future.
 Like a bow, ribons, ect.
 I will also want to fade them in a bit more.